emsesp/docs/docs/Building.md

 ### WebUI

 The WebUI can be developed and tested in real-time using mock dummy data.
 This is useful when making changes to the web content files or translation files.
-To install the packages it only needs do be done once using:
+To install or update the packages do:

 ```sh
 % cd interface